hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 ---
-title: "Authorizer"
+title: 'Authorizer'
-metaTitle: "Authorizer | Hasura Authentication Tutorial"
+metaTitle: 'Authorizer | Hasura Authentication Tutorial'
-metaDescription: "Learn how to integrate Authorizer with Hasura to add sign-up, sign-in, and role based authorization into your applications using JWT"
+metaDescription: 'Learn how to integrate Authorizer with Hasura to add sign-up, sign-in, and role based authorization into your applications using JWT'
 ---

 ## What is Authorizer